mvdwetering/yamaha_ynca/README.md

 Presets can be activated and stored with the integration for several inputsources.
 The most obvious input that support presets is the radio inputs like AM/FM or DAB tuner.
 Inputs that support presets are: Napster, Netradio, Pandora, PC, Rhapsody, Sirius, SiriusIR, Tuner and USB.

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` service.
-When selecting a preset the receiver will turn on and switch input if needed.
+When selecting a preset, the receiver will turn on and switch input if needed.

 Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.